s1530129650/extreme-summarization-of-source-code/README.md

 1. `python run_conv.py` to run the Convolutional Attention Model with default parameters

 Use `python run_conv.py -h` to see all the parameters that can be changed, e.g. to run the model on a different Java project within the dataset, use: `python run_conv.py --project {project name}`.

+    ptional arguments:
+      -h, --help            show this help message and exit --project PROJECT     Which project to run on (default: cassandra) --data_dir DATA_DIR   Where to find the training data (default: data) --checkpoints_dir CHECKPOINTS_DIR
+                            Where to save the model checkpoints (default: checkpoints)
+      --no_cuda             Use this flag to stop using the GPU (default: False) --min_freq MIN_FREQ   Minimum times a token must appear in the dataset to not be unk'd (default: 2)
+      --batch_size BATCH_SIZE
+      --emb_dim EMB_DIM
+      --k1 K1
+      --k2 K2
+      --w1 W1
+      --w2 W2
+      --w3 W3
+      --dropout DROPOUT
+      --clip CLIP
+      --epochs EPOCHS
+      --seed SEED
+      --load                Use this to load model parameters, parameters should be saved as: {checkpoints_dir}/{project name}-conv-
+                            model.pt (default: False)